THE CORTEX COLLECTIVE PHILOSOPHY

 Why Safety Changes Everything

 One of the most significant shifts in my understanding of neurodivergence has been recognising the profound impact that safety has on a person's ability to function, learn, connect and thrive.
+Physical safety is fundamental to human survival.
+Far less attention has been given, until relatively recently, to the importance of nervous system safety, particularly for neurodivergent people.

 Nervous system safety extends beyond physical protection.
 It includes the experience of feeling accepted, understood, respected and able to exist without constantly anticipating judgement, criticism, rejection or misunderstanding.
 It also includes protection from emotional harm and environments that create ongoing sensory overwhelm.

 I often see people being judged according to how they function when they feel least safe.
 Children are assessed when they are overwhelmed.
 Teenagers are criticised when they are dysregulated.
 Adults are often evaluated during periods of burnout, exhaustion or significant stress.
+Yet these moments rarely reflect a person's full capacity.

 A nervous system focused on survival has fewer resources available for learning, emotional regulation, social connection, problem-solving and growth.
 This is not a reflection of character, intelligence or motivation.
 It is simply how nervous systems operate under stress, particularly when that stress has been present for years or even decades.

-Over time, many people become so accustomed to masking, monitoring themselves and protecting the parts of themselves that feel different that genuine vulnerability begins to feel unsafe.
+Many become so accustomed to masking, monitoring themselves and protecting the parts of themselves that feel different that genuine vulnerability begins to feel unsafe.

+Safety and masking are deeply intertwined.
 For many neurodivergent people, masking begins so early in life that it can be difficult to distinguish where the mask ends and the person begins.
 It is often spoken about as though it is simply a social skill, but my experience has been that masking is far more complex than that.

 At its core, masking is a protective strategy.